BrunaLab/lagged-ipms/README.md

 <!-- badges: end -->

-This repository contains data and code for the manuscript *“Context-dependent consequences of including lagged effects on the projections of structured population models”* by Eric R. Scott, María Uriarte, and Emilio M. Bruna.
+This repository contains data and code for the manuscript *“Context-dependent consequences of including delayed responses to climate in Integral Projection Models”* by Eric R. Scott, María Uriarte, and Emilio M. Bruna.
 We investigated the consequences of including lagged effects, such as those modeled by distributed lag non-linear models, into integral projection models (i.e., IPMs).
 We compared population growth rates projected with deterministic IPMs, stochastic IPMs (using ‘matrix-shuffling’), and stochastic IPMs with lagged effects.

 # Reproducibility